geekychef

 Substitutions

 Allergic to gluten?
 Need to avoid alcohol?
 Forgot to buy buttermilk?
 Got banished from the grocery store for arguing about the canonical composition of lembas bread?
 I got you.
-Think of it as your culinary multiverse: infinite variations, some with tofu.
 Just note, these are broad recommendations, and your final outcome may vary depending on the recipe (and your luck modifier).
 Feel free to ask me for advice!

 ALCOHOL SUBSTITUTIONS & SWAPS